mxayon/blog/README.md

 ## Blog

-<a href="https://mxnkpl.com/blog/"> Max's Blog:</a>
+<a href="https://mxnkpl.com/blog/"> Blog:</a>

 Covers the growing pains of a Software Engineer.
-A tool to cradle any interests in Machine Learning, Data Science and Ethical Data && directory of resources to help defeat Math-phobia.
+A tool to cradle any interests in Machine Learning, Data Science and Ethical Data && Directory of Resources to help defeat Math-Phobia.

-## Max's Full Website?
+## Max's Full Website

-Check<a href="https://mxnkpl.com"> Max's Full Website</a> for more projects and information on author.
+Check <a href="https://mxnkpl.com"> mxnkpl.com </a> for more projects and information on author.

+***

 ## About Indigo & Jekyll